Pure Travel

 If you’re looking for light snacks, head to Zwin’ Zwin’ café for sweet mint tea and cakes, but make sure to sit on the rooftop in order to enjoy the panoramic views.
 On a clear day, you can see as far as the Atlas Mountains.
 If you’re looking for a main meal, head to Terrasse Bakchich, in the heart of the medina for their speciality tagines.

 If you fancy your hand at cooking Moroccan food for yourself, try out the sessions organised by Souk Cuisine.
 It’s a cooking class run by local women, but the twist is that they’ll take you to the souks first to haggle for ingredients, just like a Moroccan would.
+You can also book online a cooking class in Marrakech very easily through various websites who will give you lots of advice and find the right level for you.

 Want to relive your adventure when you get home?
 Then head to the Souk Place des épices in order to get the right spices to recreate your favourite dishes.
 (Even if you’re not a talented chef, your kitchen will always smell delicious!)
 Make sure to check the customs guidelines before shopping though, especially after Brexit.